 1.0 Services; Equipment and Order of Precedence.

-1.1 Services.
-During the term of this MSA and subject to the terms and conditions herein, SecureWorks agrees to provide certain: (i) managed security services (“MSS Services”), and/or (ii) security risk consulting services (“Consulting Services”) purchased by Customer in accordance with the terms of this Section 1.1.
-The MSS Services and Consulting Services are collectively referred to hereafter as the “Services”.
-The Services being purchased are specified in a physical, electronic or online service order(“Service Order”) or statement of work (“SOW”) executed (or, if online, accepted pursuant to an online order process) by the parties which references this MSA.
-A detailed description of the MSS Services being purchased is provided in the service description and service level agreement (“SLA”) for such MSS Services attached to the Service Order (or linked to if the Customer is purchasing online) and incorporated therein by reference.
-Certain Consulting Services may be purchased online.
-If Customer is purchasing Consulting Services online, a link to an SLA for the applicable Consulting Service is provided.
-All Services Orders (whether signed or accepted pursuant to an online order process) and all SOWs are subject to the terms and conditions of this MSA and will include the following: (i) the particular Services to be performed, including, if applicable, any SLAs; (i) the term of the Services; (iii) the compensation and billing method for the Services; and (iv) any other applicable information agreed to by the parties.
+The Services being purchased shall be specified in one or more service order(s) (“Service Order(s)”) or statement(s) of work (“SOW(s)”) executed by the parties.
+A detailed description of the specific Services being purchased is set forth in the service description and service level agreement (“SLA”) for such Services available for review within the SecureWorks online portal (“Portal”) and upon Customer’s request and incorporated into the applicable Service Order/SOW by reference.
+All signed Service Orders and SOWs are subject to the terms and conditions of this MSA and will include the following: (i) the particular Services to be performed, including, if applicable, any SLAs; (ii) the term of the Services; (iii) the compensation and billing method for the Services; and (iv) any other applicable information agreed to by the parties.

 1.2 Equipment.
 SecureWorks will provide the equipment or hardware as necessary for Customer to receive the MSS Services (“Equipment”) unless equipment or hardware is being purchased by Customer pursuant to a Service Order (“Customer Purchased Equipment”).
 The Service Order will specify whether such equipment or hardware is Customer Purchased Equipment and/or Equipment.
 Upon the earlier of the termination or expiration of this MSA and/or the applicable Service Order, Customer will return all Equipment to SecureWorks and/or shall erase, destroy and cease use of all Software (as defined in Section 5 below) located on any Customer Purchased Equipment.
 If such Equipment is not returned by Customer, Customer will be responsible for the then-current replacement costs of such Equipment.
 Risk of loss or damage to the Equipment and Customer Purchased Equipment shall pass on delivery.
 Title to the Customer Purchased Equipment shall pass to Customer upon payment.
 Title to the Equipment shall remain with SecureWorks.

-2. Fees; Taxes; Invoicing and Payment.
+2. Service Fees; Taxes; Invoicing and Payment.

 2.3 Change Control.
 “Change” means any change to the Services that (i) would modify or alter the delivery of the Services or the composition of the Services, (ii) would alter the cost to Customer for the Services, or (iii) is agreed by Customer and SecureWorks in writing to be a Change.
 From time to time during the term of the Services, Customer or SecureWorks may propose Changes to the Services.
 Any Change to the applicable Service Order/SOW shall be: (i) approved by both SecureWorks and Customer, (ii) executed by an authorized representative of Customer and SecureWorks, and (iii) memorialized in a change order (“Change Order”) or other written amendment that specifically identifies the portion of the Service Order/SOW that is the subject of the modification or amendment and the changed or new provision.